Germany's top spy under spotlight amid rise of far-right

 As pressure mounted on him to prove the video was a fake, Maassen denied questioning its authenticity and said his quarrel was with how the original poster on Twitter had oversold it as a "hunt against people" which he thought was intended to inflame tensions.

-He is due to be grilled by two parliamentary committees later Wednesday, and the leader of the Social Democratic Party Andrea Nahles has suggested he should step down.

-The episode has also reopened uncomfortable questions over a service that for long has struggled to escape a lingering whiff of the far-right.
+The episode has also reopened uncomfortable questions over a service that has long struggled to escape a lingering whiff of the far-right.

 Maassen in August 2012 took over at the Federal Office for the Protection of the Constitution (BfV) after his predecessor was forced to quit as it emerged the service had shredded files on suspects of the deadly neo-Nazi cell NSU.